 The growing impact of MultiChoice Talent Factory across Africa’s film industry

-The campaign also raises awareness around the hidden risks consumers face when using illegal streaming platforms, including exposure to cybercrime, data theft, and financial fraud.

-The campaign ultimately encourages audiences to make responsible viewing choices and support the content, talent and industries they love.
+The journey continues next month as the South African academy prepares to host its graduation ceremony in June, adding another cohort of creatives to the growing MTF alumni community.

+While Africa’s creative industry continues to evolve, programmes like MTF are helping ensure that the next generation of filmmakers is not waiting for opportunities but actively creating them.

-- The growing impact of MultiChoice Talent Factory across Africa’s film industry26 May 10:20
+- The growing impact of MultiChoice Talent Factory across Africa’s film industry27 May 09:06

+- MultiChoice Talent Factory young filmmakers lead new anti-piracy PSA26 May 10:20

 - Protecting African stories from the threat of piracy15 May 09:27